stremsdoerfer/Nikka/README.md

 ```

 ### Validating a response
-API have a lot of different ways of handling errors.
-Some will just return an HTTP error code, some will have description with that error, some might also always return HTTP 200 and give customized errors.
-You can define a specific behavior for your provider in order to define a failure and a success.
+APIs have a lot of different ways of handling errors.
+Nikka allows you to create your own errors that propagate it through the app, if you get a response you don't expect.

 Let's take for instance the Deezer API, that returns a HTTP code 200 when it cannot find a song with a given ID.
+In your basic provider, 200 doesn't throw an error, but content of the response can't be parsed either.
+Here's how to deal with it:

 https://api.deezer.com/track/313555658769 will return:
 ```json